*Not pure, only when ingested as the trace present in normal Potassium.

-I started out by writing the subject title, took a sip from a friend’s home-made ginger brandy, with vanilla coconut milk, cinnamon, and nutmeg, on ice, and pondered,… Hm… “Wouldn’t that be nice if I had a really well-researched answer to that?”
+I started out by writing the subject title, and wondered,… Hm… “Wouldn’t that be nice if I had a really well-researched answer to that?”
 Why IS similarly radioactive Cs-137 somehow considered more Health-hazardous than K-40’s.
 Is it?
 It is, right?
 It bétter be, I just had another bowl of soup with some excellent Potassium-rich Hokkaido kelps in it.
 (Delicious! +45 CPM goodness ;-) Such a relief…) What I found out about K40 versus Cs137 is this blogpost.
-(Go easy on the nutmeg if you’re into duplicating my investigation.).

 The differences between K-40 and artificial fallout radionuclides like Cs-137, Cs-134, Sr-90, Pu-239, etc are so huge the often-used reference to potassium-rich foods (like bananas) to make scientific-sounding comparisons about fallout dangers (by only looking at radiation dose), and as such making Cesium-137 sound like it’s not different than the radioactive potassium in your spinach, etc… falls apart so easily, it is hard to believe that nuclear experts and supposed investigative reporters still spew that nonsense.

 (Unless, of course, they’re under “the nuclear spell” and are doing it intentionally to deceive… but I won’t speculate in that direction in this blogpost.
 Just the science here.)

 The gist is simple: Potassium also has important biological/chemical qualities that make it both an important micronutrient, as well as a cancer-fighting agent; the slew of manmade fission products neither.